 Season 19 is the Season of Eternal Conflict and with it come an awesome array of killstreak rewards!
 Inspired by the war waged between the High Heavens and the Burning Hells, you‘ll earn increasingly powerful effects as you unleash destruction upon your foes.
 So rack up those kills and clear the battlefields in the name of Sanctuary!

-Preparing for and playing around these procs were the key to success during the season, and lead to ridiculous clear speeds of Greater Rift Tier 150 (highest in the game), with solo players clearing them as fast as ca. 6 minutes and groups as fast as 2:22.
+Preparing for and playing around these procs were the key to success during Season 19, and lead to ridiculous clear speeds of GR150, with solo players clearing them as fast as 6 minutes and groups as fast as 2:22.

 The first in line, this is usually what got your chain reaction rolling.
 You just need to somehow kill 15 very small enemies and could release the Chickens, which would then get a few more kills for you on your way to 50.